kenanamat/ABN-AMRO-Foodbank/README.md

 # ABN AMRO FoodBank

 Welcome to FoodBank!
 This is a simple, user-friendly, single-page web application that allows users to browse and find their favorite recipes using the open API provided by TheMealDB.
-Your README file looks great!
-It's thorough and well-structured.
-However, there are a few improvements and additions you could consider:

 ## Table of Contents